+We will now look at shapes like lines, rectangles, circles, and frames that we can use on our C-More Micro HMI.
 The C-More Micro HMI Panel software uses virtual components called Objects.
 These objects are programmable to simulate the functions that you require on your automation project.
-Pushbuttons, switches, meters and graphs are just a few of the objects that are available to you.
+Pushbuttons, Switches, meters, and graphs are just a few of the objects that are available to you.

-We can place several of these objects on one panel screen and have multiple panel screens.
-This helps you produce simple, intuitive looking human machine interfaces.
+We can place several of these objects on the one-panel screen and have multiple panel screens.
+This helps you produce simple, intuitive looking human-machine interfaces.

 We will be looking at our program we have so far developed (Simulate Project) and add shapes to our blank page.
 The navigation of the objects and additional information will also be discussed.
 Let’s get started.